Microsoft Edge Developer Tools overview

 You can also change the settings of advanced features, such as:

 Filter library code with the Ignore List.

 Define the Devices you want to include in the device simulation and test mode.
-For more information, navigate to Emulate mobile devices in Microsoft Edge DevTools.
+For more information, see Emulate mobile devices in Microsoft Edge DevTools.